 The SSP CA and CSA and Virtual Machines employ an operating system that has been evaluated for security functionality, including audit requirements, identification and authentication, domain integrity enforcement, and discretionary access controls.
-[Text Removed]
+The current operating system are Sun Microsystems's Oracle Solaris and CentOS.
+The CA is a custom server that runs on segregated hardware.

 The SSP operator accounts are implemented to provide individual I&A. The SSP has instituted sufficient system level and procedural controls to be able to effectively determine which authorized and trusted individual performed a security sensitive event.
-[Text Removed]
+This is accomplished through strict personnel and procedural controls to limit these accounts to a few trusted individuals, and is augmented by manual and automated perimeter controls that monitor (via active badges) which individuals have access to the system at any particular time.